o0ragman0o/MeteredPayments/README.md

 This is a `PayableERC` and `EscrowingITO` by which funders can recieve shares of returned payments.

-### Utility Tokens (in progress)
-Utility tokens are ERC20 contracts that can be aware of and interact with other contracts through the standard `transfer()` functions.

-### EthenianDAO (in progress)
-Modular contract Liquid Democracy building on top of the SandalStraps and PayPipes frameworks.

 ### Commissions
 In order to help fund this development work, these contracts collect a 0.2% commission upon the ether cash flows that pass through them.
 These commissions will be withdrawn back through the respective contract factories into the official SandalStraps `PayableERC20` contract named `Fee Parking (FPK)`.

-instances -> factories -> SandalStraps -> FeeParking -> FPK token holders
+instances -> factories -> SandalStraps -> sswallet -> FeeParking -> FPK token holders